ctuanle/simpleNodeApp/README.md

 ### WorkShop
-Fullstack application web that allows users to manage theirs products and to communicate with their customers.
+Fullstack application web that allows users to manage their products and to communicate with their customers.

 #### Installation